chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 time will teach us about both of these strategies.

 So these are some ways the libraries have interacted in their _designs_.
 But they can also interact more directly, in the same program!
+This can happen for third party libraries, or when migrating from one units library to another.
+Let's see how it works.

 ---